nikistefanov/Databases/01. XML Basics/Slides/README.md

 <!-- attr: { showInPresentation:true, hasScriptWrapper:true } -->
 <!-- # The DOM Parser -->
-* This document is represented in the in the memory as a DOM tree in the following way:
+* This document is represented in the memory as a DOM tree in the following way:
 <img class="slide-image" src="imgs/dom-parser.png" style="left:0%; top:28%" />

 # The SAX Parsers